clough42/electronic-leadscrew/README.md

 ## Added custom thread pitches
-Allows the setting of custom thread pitches from 0.01mm to 9.99mm (as well as a supporting menu system attached to the 'Set' button - currently only one option.
+Allows the setting of custom thread pitches from 0.01mm to 9.99mm (as well as a supporting menu system attached to the 'Set' button - currently only one option).

 To use press 'Set' and select 'cust thd' by pressing 'Set' again.
 (If more than one option the + & - buttons will cycle them.

 The display shows the default (or last set) custom thread with the 1st digit flashing.

 Change the digit using the + & - buttons and press 'Set' to accept.

 Repeat for the other two digits.

 When the final digit is set the ELS will use the value set as the pitch.

 To exit simply pick another pitch using the usual buttons (+, - in/mm, feed/thr etc)

 # Clough42 Lathe Electronic Leadscrew Controller